fugazi-io/webclient/README.md

 The latest version of the terminal can be found here: http://fugazi.io

 Unfortunately there's no form of documentation, we're aware of the problem and are working on it.
-For now here are a few usage examples for the terminal:
+For now a few usage examples for the terminal are documented below.

+While using the terminal you can get command suggestions which are based on your input by pressing the `tab` key.
+To exit this mode click `tab` again or `esc`.

 ## Builtin commands
 Fugazi comes with a few builtin commands